Skullcan/Masque_Svelte/README.md

 **All credits goes to the original author: Ferous @ ferous.wow@gmail.com**

+All the previews in gallery are taken using the 'Clean Icons - Mechagnome Edition' By AcidWeb found here: https://github.com/AcidWeb/Clean-Icons-Mechagnome-Edition

 ## [About][Top]

 **Masque: Svelte** is an add-on for [World of Warcraft](https://worldofwarcraft.com "World of Warcraft") that adds a set of skins for [Masque].